ofajardo/pyreadr/README.md

 ## Basic Usage

-Pass the path to a RData or Rds file to the function r_to_pandas.
+Pass the path to a RData or Rds file to the function read_r.
 It will return a dictionary with object names as keys and pandas data frames as values.

 For example, in order to read a RData file: